timothy-huang/my_blog/_posts/2022-05-20-The book that changed my life.md

 The book that changed my life is *How to Win Friends and Influence People*, by Dale Carnegie.

 If you're a self-development nerd, you're probably groaning by now.
-But it's true, reading this book significantly improved my relationships over the years, which [according to research](https://bakadesuyo.com/2016/04/happy-healthy-long-life/), are the secret to living a happy and healthy life.
+But it's true, reading this book significantly improved my relationships over the years.
+And [according to research](https://bakadesuyo.com/2016/04/happy-healthy-long-life/), relationships are the secret to living a happy and healthy life.

 I picked up *How to Win Friends and Influence People* in my freshman year of high school.
 At the time, I was trying to assert myself more, and I must have been drawn to words like "win" and "influence."
 It couldn't have been because I wanted people to like me and be my friend.
 That would be so lame, am I right?